SilentGopherLnx/GopherFileManager/README.md

 6) udevadm - for usb devices names (mtp protocol)

 # Status:
-App is under development and not versionized
+App is under development and not versionized (you can see version if run with one argument "-v")

 **Not all functions are implemented and realised as planned!** need to do:
 - multiple files select for copy/cut/paste/delete/info